 Crimped hair is making a big comeback.
 But this post-80s go around is serving up some styles we’ve never seen before.
 What tops the list?
-Colorful crimped hair and crimped updos are the current new faves.
+Crimped updos and colorful hairstyles are the current new faves.

 Crimping in hair styling creates a fancy texture, builds up and helps to maintain volume of your hair.
 Fine crimping applied only to the roots is a nice solution for greasy roots – you can actually extend your time between shampoos this way.
 And here are ideas of hairstyles for crimped locks.